wp-plugins/comprehensive-google-map-plugin/readme.txt

 11. Street view in the marker's infer window

 == Changelog ==

+= 4.0.2 =
+* Enhancement: Made street view service less strict when checking if there is a street view available for a given marker location

 = 4.0.1 =
 * Unclosed HTML tag that broke layout for some of the users.